Dirac operators on foliations: the Lichnerowicz inequality: Introduction

-A classical theorem of Lichnerowicz \cite{L63} states that if a closed spin manifold of dimension $4k$ admits a Riemannian metric of positive scalar curvature, then the Hirzebruch $\widehat{A}$-genus\footnote{Cf. \cite[pp. 13]{Z01} for a definition.} of this manifold vanishes.
-Hitchin \cite{Hi74} extended it to the case of all dimensions.
-In this paper, we generalize this Lichnerowicz-Hitchin result to the case of foliations.
+A classical theorem of Lichnerowicz \cite{L63} states that if a closed spin manifold of dimension $4k$ admits a Riemannian metric of positive scalar curvature, then $\widehat{A}(M)=0$.
+Hitchin \cite{Hi74} extended it to the case of $\widehat{\mathcal A}(M)$ in all dimensions.